 Skip to main content

 GeoPulse tracks your location continuously, but sometimes GPS data stops being collected.
-This document explains how data gaps are detected, recorded, and how the new Gap Stay Inference feature can intelligently determine what happened during periods of missing data.
+This document explains how data gaps are detected, recorded, and how Gap Stay Inference and Gap Trip Inference features can intelligently determine what happened during periods of missing data.

 Overview